RiccardoEvangelisti/Four-Souls-Helper/content/f_special_mechanics.md

 *   To reroll a **dice roll**, a player simply rolls that dice again.
 Note that rerolling a dice roll will modify the result of the existing roll rather than creating a second separate roll.
 *   To reroll an **item**, you destroy it and, if you do, the player who controlled that item gains +1 treasure.
 If the item was controlled by the shop (i.e. it was a shop item), no player gains treasure.
 Instead the shop ‘gains the treasure’ and you put the top card of the treasure deck in the shop slot that the destroyed item was in.

 * * *

-**Round**

-A round lasts from the start of a player’s turn until the start of their next one, with each other player having had a turn in between.

-* * *